albumprinter/software-engineer-js-test/README.md

 such you are free to use anything that is supported by Chrome and not worry about cross-browser implementations.

-Although it is always good to make a code that is cross-browser compatible (Edge, Firefox, Safari).

 ## Project outline

-The entry point for your JavaScript application is _./app/js/main.js_.
-The build script will ensure these get automatically built for use in your browser.
+The entry point for your React application is _./app/index.html_.

-The project uses SASS as a preprocessor for writing your styles (though you can write regular CSS inside a .scss file if you would like to).
-If you choose to use CSS, you can use _./app/css/main.scss_ as your entry point SASS file.

-Using `npm run build` all build output will be stored in the _./dist_ folder, this is automatically generated by the build script and its contents can be ignored.
+Parcel is used to bundle tha application.
+It has a development server built in, which will automatically rebuild the application as you make changes.

+## Tests

+Jest is packaged in this application for writing and running tests, but feel free to use any framework/runner of your choice Spec file _./app/components/photo-editor/index.spec.ts_

 ## System requirements